denaro-coin/denaro/README.md

 # To stop the node, press Ctrl+C in the terminal.
 ```

-To exit the Python virtual environment, use the command:
+To exit a Python virtual environment, use the command:

 ```bash
 deactivate